NicholasMalamud/MySimplePlanner-Application/README.md

 Description:

-      A simple Python planner, ui made with tkinter
+      A simple Python planner with tkinter ui

 Contents: